chaodewen/his/README.md

-# mdsp-transmitter
+# mdsp-his

-One part of out medical data security platform.
+Simulation of a hostipal information system for medical data security system.
-This module transmits hospital data from HIS to the 3rd party.